jonnonz1/nz-statute-book/acts/public/2003/ngati-ruanui-claims-settlement-act-2003.md

 (5) In this section, relevant consent authority means a consent authority of the region or district that contains, or is adjacent to, a statutory area.

 ### 95 Use of statutory acknowledgement
-(1) The governance entity and a member of Ngati Ruanui may, as evidence of the association of Ngati Ruanui with a statutory area, cite the relevant statutory acknowledgement in submissions to, and in proceedings before, a consent authority, the Environment Court, or the New Zealand Historic Places Trust concerning activities within, adjacent to, or impacting directly on the statutory area.
+(1) The governance entity and a member of Ngati Ruanui may, as evidence of the association of Ngati Ruanui with a statutory area, cite the relevant statutory acknowledgement in submissions to, and in proceedings before, a consent authority, the Environment Court, or Heritage New Zealand Pouhere Taonga concerning activities within, adjacent to, or impacting directly on the statutory area.
 (2) The content of the statement of association, as recorded in the statutory acknowledgement, is not, by virtue of the statutory acknowledgement, binding as deemed fact on—
   (a) consent authorities:
   (b) the Environment Court:
-  (c) the New Zealand Historic Places Trust:
+  (c) Heritage New Zealand Pouhere Taonga:
   (d) parties to proceedings before those bodies:
   (e) any other person able to participate in those proceedings.
 (3) Despite subsection (2), the statutory acknowledgement may be taken into account by the bodies and persons specified in that subsection.